 - Master's Degree,

-In order to fill in the many gaps, the private teacher will use his valuable tips and tricks to help you train before the big day: online exercises, worksheets, examination reviews... the tools are endless!
+A private teacher will help you train before the big day: using online exercises, worksheets, examination reviews... interview simulations, and other tools that are endless!

-Many students are often worried about oral examinations which are a lot more stressful than written tests.
+Many students are often worried about oral examinations which can be more stressful than written tests.

-Feel free to consult the profiles of Superprof's extraordinary selection of private tutors: some of them are qualified and specialized in exam preparation.
+Make sure to consult the profiles of Superprof's extraordinary selection of private tutors: some of them are qualified and specialised in exam preparation.